duncantl/STA141B_S25/Day20/README.md

 + Improvements - Control
    + colors
+   + appearance of highlighted point
+      + change size?
+	  + color
+	  + then reset.
+   + reset the plot to show all and not the currently selected point
    + extra decorations, e.g., Brush, toolbar.
    + need for external files for JavaScript libraries.